hoffa/pyogi/README.md

 A simpler music notation for piano learners.

-🚧 Still a work in progress, so expect changes.

 ## Why?

 I'm bad at piano but I'm trying to learn by myself, and I find modern music notation overwhelming.